mschlege1838/html-table-wrapper/README.md

     - `html-table-wrapper-core.min.js`
     - `html-table-wrapper-core.min.css`

-    Includes only the definition of [HTMLTableWrapper], and supporting compatibility classes for Internet Explorer.
+    Includes only the definition of [`HTMLTableWrapper`][HTMLTableWrapper], and supporting compatibility classes for Internet Explorer.

 All the above files are included in the NPM package, along with their un-minified versions, HTMLTableWrapper.js's individual source files and